 A special case of tensor calculus that happens to be handy for some common cases; where the rank of the argument and value of the function is not too big.
 Fun pain point: agreeing upon layout of derivatives, numerator vs denominator.

-If our problem is nice, this often gets us a very compact and tidy solution without much fuss, even for some surprising cases where it seems that more general tensors would be more natural. (for which, see below)
+If our problem is nice, this often gets us a low-fuss, compact, tidy solution even for some surprising cases where it seems that more general tensors would be more natural. (for which, see below)

 - The Matrix Calculus You Need For Deep Learning (Parr and Howard 2018)